kaiekaie/oc-gui-cli/README.md

 ## Prerequisites

 - Ensure you have the `oc` CLI installed.
 You can download it from the [OpenShift CLI documentation](https://docs.openshift.com/container-platform/latest/cli_reference/openshift_cli/getting-started-cli.html).
+- Ensure you have Rust installed.
+You can download it from the [Rust website](https://www.rust-lang.org/).

 ## Installation